Originally published on issue 55 January 2018

-On Friday 10th of November Dr Shomali arrived in the Netherlands for some academic visits and to speak at the Arbaeen procession held in Rotterdam.
+Dr Shomali initially visited the Netherlands for some academic visits and to speak at the Arbaeen procession held in Rotterdam.
 In the morning, he visited the Islamic University of Applied Sciences in Rotterdam and met the Rector, Dr Ahmet Akgunduz, who kindly gave him a copy of his recent publications on Islamic Jurisprudence, and then Dr Ahmet Dundar, who gave him a tour of the University.
-In the afternoon, he also visited Brill Publishers, well-known for its scholarly publications on Islam, in particular the Encyclopedia of Islam.
-Sheikh Shomali held useful meetings with both the Chief Executive and the Acquisitions Editor for Middle East and Islamic Studies.
+In the afternoon, he also visited Brill Publishers, well-known for its scholarly publications on Islam, in particular, the Encyclopedia of Islam.
+Sheikh Shomali held useful meetings with both the Chief Executive and the Acquisitions Editor for the Middle East and Islamic Studies.
 Brill will be celebrating its 335th anniversary next year.

 Dr Sheikh Shomali also visited Leiden University, the oldest university in Europe and a place where Islam is studied.
 Leiden University was founded in 1575 and is one of Europe’s leading international research universities.
 Dr Shomali was taken around the University by Dr Ahab Bdaiwi who is a lecturer in charge of the programme for Islamic and Arab philosophy.
 He explained that among its new initiatives the University is planning to offer degrees in Islamic and Arab philosophy.